Patrick-Cole/pygmi/README.rst

    pygmi.main()

-If you prefer not to install pygmi as a library, or if there is a problem with running it in that matter, you can simply execute the following command to run it manually:
+If you prefer not to install pygmi as a library, download the source code and execute the following command to run it manually:

    python quickstart.py